Jeznar/GitRepo/jez-lib/readme.md

 jez-lib | ▸ Token5e {_events: i, _eventsCount: 2, …}
 ~~~

-Objects, arrays, and other compound data elements display with a *clickable* arrow indicating. they can be expanded to show more content.
+Objects, arrays, and other compound data elements display with a *clickable* arrow indicating they can be expanded to show more content.

 If two parameters are passed, they are written to a single line on the console separated by a colon.